jvelasquezm1/zeroim-front/README.md

 #### Service worker
 If your app won't have a service worker, delete `src/serviceWorker.ts` and all references to it on `src/index.tsx`

+#### Building a backofffice
+If you're building a back office, be sure to update robots.txt file to deny web crawlers access to it so it's not indexed on search engines.
+(Check the [docs](https://www.robotstxt.org/robotstxt.html) if needed)

 ### Run locally